Sima de los Huesos hominins: Paleoenvironment

-The Gran Dolina TD10.1 and Galería GII and GIII sites had: the fallow deer Dama clactoniana, the red deer, the roe deer Capreolus priscus, the giant deer Praemegaceros solilhacus, the narrow-nosed rhinoceros, the wild horse, the European wild ass, the wood bison Bison schoetensacki, and the Bonal tahr.
-These herbivores could have been prey items.
+The Gran Dolina TD10.1 and Galería GII and GIII sites had fallow deer Dama clactoniana, red deer, roe deer Capreolus priscus, giant deer Praemegaceros solilhacus, narrow-nosed rhinoceros, wild horses, European wild asses, wood bison (Bison schoetensacki), and Bonal tahr.
+These herbivores could have been prey.
 Like Neanderthals, the Sima de los Huesos hominins may have had a hyper-carnivorous diet comparable to contemporary lions.
-Galería seems to have also been a natural trap, and humans were possibly making sporadic, planned trips to the site as a "complementary settlement area" to harvest animals that fell in.
-TD10.1 was most likely occupied long-term, and the inhabitants seem to have been transporting only the most nutritional parts of a prey item back to the cave.
+Galería seems to have also been a natural trap, and humans may have been making sporadic, planned trips to the site as a complementary settlement area to harvest animals which fell in.
+TD10.1 was most likely occupied long-term, and the inhabitants seem to have been transporting the most nutritious parts of a prey item back to the cave.

-The Sima de los Huesos hominins most likely lived during one of the coldest glacial phases of the last million years, which caused an aridification trend in Iberia.
-Today, wintertime temperatures of the Sierra de Atapuerca can drop to -10 C, and it could have been even colder during glacial periods.
+The Sima de los Huesos hominins probably lived during one of the coldest glacial phases of the last million years which aridified Iberia.
+Present winter temperatures in the Atapuerca Mountains can drop to -10 C, and it could have been colder during glacial periods.
 The mammal assemblage indicates a savannah-like, open woodland environment.
-Both humans and lions seem to have been following the expanding open woodland corridors of Europe.
-The pollen record also indicates the spread of grass at this time.
-Aside from grasses, pine was predominant, followed by mesic plants such as oak, birch, and beech.
-Extensive vertical scratches on the teeth indicate that the Sima de los Huesos hominins were commonly chewing abrasive (dirty) foods, such as unwashed roots and stems.
-Females tend to have longer scratches in the lower teeth, suggesting their diet may have been different from males.
+Humans and lions seem to have followed Europe's expanding open-woodland corridors, and the pollen record indicates the spread of grass at this time.
+Pine was predominant in addition to grasses, followed by mesic plants such as oak, birch, and beech.
+Extensive vertical scratches on teeth indicate that the Sima de los Huesos hominins commonly chewed abrasive (dirty) foods such as unwashed roots and stems.
+Females tended to have longer scratches in the lower teeth, suggesting that their diet may differed from males.

-Technology
+Stone tools

-No stone tools were found in the Sima de los Huesos, as it was probably never inhabited.
-The Galería and Gran Dolina sites, on the other hand, preserve expansive lithic assemblages.
-Knapping techniques evolved significantly over time, but in general the Galería assemblage fits within the Acheulean industry, a Lower Paleolithic technology.
-TD10.1 could represent the transition to the Mousterian industry, a Middle Paleolithic technology associated with Neanderthals.
+No stone tools were found in the Sima de los Huesos and it was probably never inhabited.
+The Galería and Gran Dolina sites, on the other hand, have expansive stone assemblages.
+Knapping techniques evolved over time, but the Galería assemblage generally fits into the Acheulean industry (a Lower Paleolithic technology).
+TD10.1 could represent a transition to the Mousterian industry, a Middle Paleolithic technology associated with Neanderthals.